chenlinear/chenlinear.github.io/content/posts/20230423-List-of-a-Folder.md

 In Windows, to get the list of all the files in a folder:

-1. Create a txt file.
+1. Create a .txt file.
 2. Open it with notepad.
 Copy and paste the following commands:
 ```propmt
 @echo off